TheoryOfNekomata/formxtra/docs/00-rationale.md

 Let us set some facts about existing form libraries:

 * Form libraries, especially framework-specific ones have verbose syntax.
+  * Verbose, as in dealing with terms that are unique to its respective form library API.
   * Please go to your form library of choice and compare the syntax yourself.
 * Form libraries are dependent on the architecture of the framework (such as [React Hook Form](https://www.npmjs.com/package/react-hook-form) and [Formik](https://www.npmjs.com/package/formik)) and requires using their features.